Egypt defends itself at U.N. amid outcry over jailing of journalists

-UNITED NATIONS, June 25 Egypt defended its judicial system at the United Nations on Wednesday amid a global outcry over the jailing of al Jazeera journalists, telling diplomats and reporters that it respects the role of the media and does not consider journalism a crime.
+UNITED NATIONS Egypt defended its judicial system at the United Nations on Wednesday amid a global outcry over the jailing of al Jazeera journalists, telling diplomats and reporters that it respects the role of the media and does not consider journalism a crime.

 Diplomats from more than 17 countries, including eight members of the U.N.
-Security Council, attended the meeting organized by the U.N.
+Security Council, attended the meeting organised by the U.N.
 Correspondents Association to show solidarity with the three imprisoned Al Jazeera journalists.

 Australian Peter Greste; Canadian-Egyptian national Mohamed Fahmy, Cairo bureau chief of Al Jazeera English; and Egyptian producer Baher Mohamed were jailed on Monday for seven years.
 All three denied the charge of working with the now banned Muslim Brotherhood.